chriszarate/sheetrock/README.md

 # jQuery Sheetrock

 Sheetrock is a jQuery plugin for querying, retrieving, and displaying data from Google Spreadsheets.
+Use it to load entire sheets or leverage SQL-like queries to treat Google Spreadsheets as your datastore.
 All you need is the URL of a [public Google Spreadsheet][public].
-It requires no backend whatsoever—everything is done in the browser.
+It requires no backend code whatsoever—everything is done in the browser.

 Basic retrieval is a snap but you can also: